-International Exposure Limits: Currently, there are no international exposure limits are in place components of this product.
+International Exposure Limits: Currently, the following international exposure limits are in place components of this product.
 In many jurisdictions, exposure limits are similar to the U.S. ACGIH TLVs or U.S. OSHA PELs.
 Since a TLV or PEL has not been established for these substance, appropriate government agencies in each jurisdiction should be consulted to determine which regulations apply.
-Biological Exposure Indices (BEIs): Currently, Biological Exposure Indices (BEIs) have not been determined for this compound.